matthew-quirke/lifepo4-marine-dc-transient-analysis/README.md

 ## 1. System Overview

-This investigation examines a 12 V marine DC system following conversion from AGM to LiFePO₄ battery banks.
+This investigation examines transient behaviour in a 12 V marine DC system following conversion from AGM lead-acid batteries to LiFePO₄ battery banks.

+The motivation for this work arose after reading the paper:

+*“The Challenge of Surge Protection for LiFePO₄ Batteries Using Varistors”*
+by Konstantinos M. Gektidis and Thomas Tsovilis.

-The system includes high-current inductive loads:
+The system under investigation includes several high-current inductive loads commonly found in marine environments, including:
-- Windlass (bidirectional, high inrush)
+- Windlasses
-- Electric winches (H-bridge control)
+- Electric winches
 - Refrigeration compressors
 - DC pumps and auxiliary motors

+These loads generate significant switching and inductive transient events, particularly when combined with the very low internal impedance of LiFePO₄ battery systems.

 ## 1.1 Key questions i wanted to answer were:

-Does the lower internal impedance of LiFePO₄ batteries, compared to AGM, produce larger or faster electrical transients due to reduced system damping?
+- Does the lower internal impedance of LiFePO₄ batteries, compared to AGM batteries, result in larger or faster electrical transients due to reduced system damping?

-What transient voltages and currents are present in a real marine LiFePO₄ system?
+- What transient voltages and currents are present in a real marine LiFePO₄ system during:
-Including:
-- Inrush current
+  - Inrush current events
   - Contact bounce
   - Relay coil collapse
-- Motor back-EMF
+  - Motor back-EMF events

-Are these transients of a size that is likely to damage or interfere with equipment, switching devices, or the lithium battery itself?
+- Are these transients large enough to damage or interfere with:
+  - Connected electronics
+  - Switching devices
+  - The lithium battery system itself?

-Which suppression methods are effective in low-impedance LiFePO₄ systems?
+- Which suppression methods are effective in low-impedance LiFePO₄ systems, including:
-Including:
   - TVS diodes
   - Flyback diodes
   - RC snubbers
   - Added series impedance
-- Pre-charge or soft-start methods
+  - Pre-charge and soft-start methods

-Does cable inductance provide enough natural current limiting, or does the low impedance of LiFePO₄ batteries dominate transient behaviour and reduce suppression effectiveness?
+- Does cable inductance provide sufficient natural current limiting, or does the low impedance of LiFePO₄ batteries dominate transient behaviour and reduce suppression effectiveness?

-How are similar transient and inrush issues managed in EV and industrial DC systems, and can those strategies be applied to marine LiFePO₄ installations?
+- How are similar transient and inrush problems addressed in EV and industrial DC systems, and can those strategies be adapted to marine LiFePO₄ installations?

 ![ngspice-transient-simulation.png](images/diagrams/ngspice-transient-simulation.png)